-How is AI Augmenting the Talent Acquisition Process?
+How Is AI Talent Acquisition Augmenting the Hiring Process?

 Adopting artificial intelligence has its benefits to business processes.
 Organizations integrating artificial intelligence into the core of their business have the world’s attention.
-Talent acquisition is using artificial intelligence to remove unconscious bias.
+AI talent acquisition is helping remove unconscious bias from the hiring process.

-Remove any unconscious bias from your talent acquisition, and you will increase diversity, impacting your bottom line.
+Leverage AI talent acquisition to remove unconscious bias from your hiring process, boost diversity, and positively impact your bottom line.
 Companies with the most ethnically diverse executive teams are 33% more profitable than their non-diverse competitors.

 Unconscious bias is the innate prejudice that we hold, impacting decision-making when hiring and promoting people.
-It is hard to determine the subconscious attitude towards gender, race, age, appearance, education, etc. Training helps, but artificial intelligence can cut it out of the talent acquisition process.
+It is hard to determine the subconscious attitude towards gender, race, age, appearance, education, etc. Training helps, but AI talent acquisition can eliminate the need for manual steps in the hiring process.

-Artificial intelligence screens candidates based on ability and spot patterns in the talent acquisition process without harming diversity.
-However, artificial intelligence needs data.
+AI talent acquisition tools screen candidates based on ability and identify patterns in the hiring process without compromising diversity.
+However, artificial intelligence relies on quality data to function effectively.

 Plugging a CV into an algorithm or pointing to a LinkedIn profile isn’t enough.
 The talent management team must consider all of the candidates’ skills, experience, and potential.
 However, limited information impacts the talent acquisition process and fires up the team’s unconscious bias.

-Talent acquisition must ensure that the artificial intelligence has the current data with over 100 data points for all the candidates in the pool.
+AI talent acquisition must ensure that the artificial intelligence system has up-to-date data with over 100 data points for all candidates in the pool.
 This includes skills, competencies, ambitions, professional relationships, volunteer work, papers published, experiences, etc.

 Artificial intelligence and machine learning can then add further suggestions to this list based on similar candidates.
 For example, a candidate experienced in social media management might have campaign management and paid advertising as suggested skills.

-Other Benefits of Artificial Intelligence in Talent Acquisition
+Other Benefits of AI Talent Acquisition in Hiring

-Any area of talent acquisition where distinct inputs and outputs happen, namely, screening, sourcing, assessments, will become automated.
+In AI talent acquisition, any area with distinct inputs and outputs, such as screening, sourcing, and assessments, will become automated.
 What does this automation translate for the talent acquisition team?

 Creates job advertisements